 Welcome!

-This has led me to cultivate an interest in the ways in which human perception can be exploited to create compelling
+interest in the ways in which human perception can be exploited to create compelling

 graphics and tactile interfaces.
-Towards this aim, my work has spanned a diverse range of areas including computational
+Towards this aim, my work has

-haptic interaction, and physically based modelling.
-In addition to my current role at Loughborough University, I am
+reality, haptic interaction, and physically based modelling.

 My projects page or the online version of my academic